 What Is A Trademark Attorney?

-Protecting brands is a trademark lawyer's primary role.
-A business is the best placed to protect its brand before or shortly after its launch.
+A trademark attorney’s job is to help businesses protect their brands and make sure other people don't infringe on them.
+Businesses need to assess brand protection before they launch or shortly thereafter.
 The amount of money businesses spend on start-up products and marketing is enormous, and sometimes, they find out that their preferred name can't be used because another competitor has locked up the name.
-Intellectual property protection is important for startups, especially those that depend on their branding to engage customers.
-Give us a call if you want to lock down your business's brand with federal trademark protection.
+Intellectual property protection is a key element for startups - especially those that heavily rely on brand recognition to drive market engagement.
+Give us a call if you want to lock down your company’s name with federal trademark protection.

 What To Look For In a Trademark Attorney

-The worst thing a business owner can do to protect their name is to do nothing.
-Even though it's easy to do some trademark forms on your own, you are at risk of doing something wrong and cleaning up the mess will take 5x the time, money, and effort of doing it right in the first place.
+The worst thing a business entrepreneur can do to protect their name is to do nothing.
+Doing trademark work without an attorney's support is just as problematic as doing nothing.
 We find the best trademark attorneys are like us - experienced in helping businesses of all sizes from across the globe in a variety of industries.
-When you're looking for legal representation for your trademark, the most important things are their experience and how personable they are.
-To have the best synergy for your brand, it’s important to find an attorney who you feel comfortable talking with.
+When choosing a trademark lawyer, consider their experience and online reviews as well as how personable they are.
+You should find a lawyer that you are comfortable with discussing business strategy with because that will lead to the best synergy for your brand.

 The Top Three Areas Small Businesses Need Trademark Support